navikt/kafka-embedded-env/README.md

 ```
 Thus, each server can be stopped and started independent of the kafka environment start/stop.
 In addition, a brokersURL property with all brokers, is available.

+## Contact

+Create an issue here on the GitHub issue tracker.
+Pull requests are also welcome.